WetaLab/Altix/README.md

 [![Altix Screen Shot][product-screenshot]](https://discord.com/oauth2/authorize?client_id=1025532290664763492&scope=bot&permissions=534992250944)

-There are many available verification bots available; however, we didn't find a suitable one, both from a technical standpoint, and usability.
-I believe that it'll be the last verification bot you need
+There are many verification bots available; however, we didn't find a suitable one for our needs, both from a technical standpoint and usability.
+I believe that this will be the last verification bot you will need.

 Here's why:
 * Setting up cannot be easier, a single command and you're off